All Episodes

 Oh my God, yeah.

-They came up every month.
+Yeah, they came up every month.

 You know why?

-Because they were recruiting businesses and incentivizing them, how much they could save if they would do business in their states.
+Because they were recruiting businesses and incentivizing them how much they could save if they would do business in their states.

 And the reason they kept coming back every month is because they were all dramatically successful.